TheCollaborator/getNCleanDataCrsProj/README.md

 CODEBOOK<br>
 subjectid - The id numbers between 1 and 30 for the subjects in the study.<br>
 activityid - the name of the activity the subject was undertaking when the measurement was taken.<br>

+key = acc -> acceleration
+      std -> standard deviation
+      x,y,z -> refer to the axis the measurement pertained to gyro -> gyroscopic
+      mag -> magnitude
+      (see documentation for information concerning other variables collected and for more in-depth information)

 tbodyaccmeanxAVERAGE<br>
 tbodyaccmeanyAVERAGE<br>
 tbodyaccmeanzAVERAGE<br>